 2. How to Calculate Tax Incidence – 12,953 views (published in 2017)

 3. Four Properties of Indifference Curves – 9,038 views (published in 2017)

 The Macroeconomics section has also seen quite a few changes over the last few months.
-Last year’s winner (“Limitations of GDP as an Indicator of Welfare”) gotten more than twice as many views in 2017 than in the previous year.
+Last year’s winner (“Limitations of GDP as an Indicator of Welfare”) has gotten more than twice as many views in 2017 as in the previous year.
 However, it still had to give way to the article “Calculating Consumer Price Index (CPI)”, which was published in March 2017.
 Check out the top 3 below:

 1. Calculating Consumer Price Index (CPI) – 26,297 views (published in 2017)

 2. Limitations of GDP as an Indicator of Welfare – 15,407 views (6,806 in 2015)

 3. Government Policies to Reduce Poverty – 10,074 views (published in 2017)

 The Basic Principles section has experienced an astounding amount of growth last year.
 Across all categories, the article “The Four Types of Market Structures” has accumulated the most views.
 By far.
 In addition to that, many of the Basic Principles posts that were only recently published in 2017 have performed exceptionally well.
 Let’s take a look at the top 3 below:

 1. The Four Types of Market Structures – 121,065 views (703 in 2016)

 2. The Four Types of Economic Systems – 43,783 views (published in 2017)